migtools/volume-snapshot-mover/docs/examples/lab_day.md

-Data mover make use of a custom Velero [CSI plugin](https://github.com/openshift/velero-plugin-for-csi/tree/data-mover) and [VolSync](https://volsync.readthedocs.io/en/stable/) to take a snapshot of a stateful application and relocate this snapshots into an object store.
+Data mover make use of a custom Velero [CSI plugin](https://github.com/openshift/velero-plugin-for-csi/tree/data-mover) and [VolSync](https://volsync.readthedocs.io/en/stable/) to take a snapshot of a stateful application and relocate this snapshot into an object store.
 The snapshot can then be used during a restore process to recover stateful application data in instances such as cluster deletion or disaster.